sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 no one else has the answer to.

 Remove assumptions.
 Simplify.
 Setup experiments.
 Use intuition.
 Read.
 Test.
 Validate.
-Repeat until there is only one asnwer left.
+Repeat until there is only one answer left.